EagleGenomics-cookbooks/FASTQC/README.md

 ===========
 This Cookbook to installs FastQC.

-Chef recipe for FastQC - FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines
+FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines